This topic compares Log Service with the ELK stack for you to better understand the main features and benefits of Log Service.

-Alibaba Group provides Alibaba Cloud Log Service as a solution to log scenarios.
-Its predecessor was a monitoring and diagnosis solution that came into shape in early 2012 when Alibaba Cloud was researching and developing the Apsara system.
-As the number of users grows and the business evolves, Alibaba Cloud has applied Log Service to log analysis in Ops scenarios, such as DevOps, Market Ops, and DevSecOps.
-During its development, Log Service has taken on challenges in scenarios such as the Double 11 Shopping Festival, Ant Financial Double 12 Shopping Festival, Spring Festival red envelopes, and international business.
-It is now a product that serves both Alibaba Group and external users.
+Log Service is a solution dedicated to scenarios that involve log search and analytics.
+The service was developed from the monitoring and diagnosis tool used for the research and development of the Apsara system.
+As the number of users grows and the business evolves, Log Service is gradually geared for log analysis in Ops scenarios, such as DevOps, Market Ops, and SecOps.
+The service has withstood the challenges in scenarios such as Double 11, Ant Financial Double 12, Spring Festival red envelopes, and international businesses and is now serving global users.

-- Cost (key point): the cost for using the same feature and performance.
+- Cost: the cost for using features.